karol-d4c/FRA/README.md

 Responses $y^i_j$ are assumed to be measured for a finite set of stimuli levels $x_1,x_2,\ldots,x_m$.
 The responses $y^i_j$ can be multidimensional.

 ### Example of usage
+Below, we present an application of `FRA` package to the case of the multivariate dose-responses to IFN-a2a in **monocytes CD14+ CD16-** described in the article.
+Fractional response analysis are computed by calling function:
 ```{r scrc_cytof_1, include=FALSE, cache=TRUE, eval=TRUE }
 library(FRA)
 model <-